How to get MontageInstance correctly

 Simple Logic Flow

-You can see that after playing
+You can see that after playing a montage,

 the newly generated montage instance can be obtained through any of the interfaces above,

-After the playback is complete/the montage is actually stopped
+After the playback is complete/the montage is actually stopped, it cannot be obtained by any means.

-But in a short period of time, when the same
+But in a short period of time, when the same montage is played multiple times, things start to get a little more complicated,

-is true, which is stopping the old playing montage.
+Suppose that when playing, bStopAllMontages is true, which is stopping the old playing montage.

 For GetInstanceForMontage

-Since the engine implementation is return the first montage instance whose asset is the incoming montage
+Since the engine implementation is return the first montage instance whose asset is the incoming montage,

-Then, if there are multiple montage instances blending out with the same montage asset, you can only get the blending out one
+Then, if there are multiple montage instances blending out with the same montage asset, you can only get the blending out one through this interface, not the “active instances” you may need, because the active instance always get added to the end of the array.
+GetActiveInstanceForMontage should be used in this case

 GetMontageInstanceForID - Finding with InstanceID

-In addition, engine provides this interface to support searching specific instance using FAnimMontageInstance::InstanceID
+In addition, engine provides this interface to support searching specific instance using FAnimMontageInstance::InstanceID which is unique within the process

 Suggestion

-instead of traversing an array, it is the fastest
+Because the GetActiveInstanceForMontage interface is queried through a map instead of traversing an array, it is the fastest.

-at most, because montage and montage instance is one-to-one
+These is only one active montage instance at most, because montage and montage instance is one-to-one mapped with map.

 For inactive montage searches, you can consider caching FAnimMontageInstance::InstanceID for accurate searches to avoid the problem of finding the wrong object when playing the same montage multiple times